 What You Need To Know When Making Essential Oils

-- Strictly speaking, essential oils are not oils which contain fatty acids, but the highly concentrated plant essence.
+Essential oils are not oils which contain fatty acids.
+Instead, they are the concentrated plant essence.

-- What is good in a plant is basically reflected in its essential oil so you can use it for personal care, disinfection, or healing.
+What is good in a plant reflects in its essential oil so you can use it for personal care, disinfection, or healing.

-- Plants such as peppermint, tea tree, lavender, lemon, and roses are extracted for antibacterial, antifungal, and antiviral properties.
+Essential oil examples are peppermint, tea tree, and roses.
+These are known for their antibacterial, antifungal, and antiviral properties.

-- Essential oils are distinct from fragrance oils which only mimic the scents of plants and do not have the essential benefits.
+Essential oils are distinct from fragrance oils.
+Fragrance oils only mimic the scents of plants and do not have the essential oil benefits.

-- Essential oils are hard to find in localities and are therefore expensive, that’s why it’s good to learn how to make essential oils yourself.
+Essential oils are hard to find in localities thus expensive.
+This is a good reason why it’s good to learn how to make essential oils from dried herbs yourself.

 Methods To Make Essential Oils

-There are three methods that are used to get essential oils which are extraction, distillation, and expression.
-The distillation process is the most complicated as it requires specialized equipment and careful monitoring.
-As for the expression method, the product is not strictly classified as an essential oil.
-This leaves us with the extraction method which is furthered discussed here:
+There are three methods to get essential oils.
+These are extraction, distillation, and expression.
+The distillation process is the most complicated.
+It requires specialized equipment and careful monitoring.
+As for the expression method, the product is not classified as an essential oil.
+This leaves us with the extraction method.

 Materials To Make Essential Oils

 You can use different plants depending on the plant essence you want to use.
-In this tutorial, however, we will be using rose and the more homegrown roses you have, the better.
-Take note that you will need pounds and pounds of plant material to make a small amount of essence.
+In this tutorial, we will be using rose and the more homegrown roses you have, the better.
+You’ll need pounds and pounds of plant material to make a small amount of essence.
 Prepare the roses by using a dehydrator to evaporate its natural water content.
 The roses will be ready when they start to wilt.

 Place the jar in a dark corner of the kitchen cupboard where it can sit undisturbed at room temperature.
 About three times a day, take the jar out and give it a good shake for several minutes.
 Repeat until you see the roses losing color which could take up to a week.

-Take out the jar and prepare to strain wearing protective gloves.
-Using a porcelain-coated strainer, strain out the plant material from the vodka, careful not to spill any amount of liquid.
+Wearing protective gloves, take out the jar and prepare to strain.
+Strain out the plant material from the vodka by using a porcelain-coated strainer.
+Careful not to spill any amount of liquid.
 Shake the roses into the cheesecloth and squeeze it out by hand to get every last bit of vodka out.
-By this time, the vodka will smell terrible but not to worry though, that’s just normal.
+By this time, the vodka will smell terrible but not to worry though, it’s normal.

 Using the same vodka, repeat the rose soaking method several more times with a new batch of rose petals.
-Just make sure not to waste vodka when straining.
-If needed, you can add a little more vodka to make sure that the rose petals are submerged.
+Make sure not to waste vodka when straining.
+If needed, you can add a little more vodka to make sure the rose petals have submerged.
 The more you do this, you will be able to extract more of the essential oils.

-Once you’re done with the rose soaking, strain as usual, but this time, return the vodka into the quart glass and seal it up tightly.
+Once you’re done with the rose soaking, strain as usual.
+But this time, return the vodka into the quart glass and seal it up.
 Put it in the dark corner of the cupboard again, leaving it undisturbed for a day or two.
 By this time, you will some separation starting to occur.
 The vodka will separate from the essential oils and other plant matter.

-Now, you will have to move fast and but extra cautious before the essential oils melt.
-You will need a piece of cheesecloth laid inside a glass bowl, another piece of cheese cloth secured around a clear canning jar so that it dips inside the neck.
+Now, you will have to move fast with extra cautious before the essential oils melt.
+You will need a piece of cheesecloth laid inside a glass bowl.
+Use another piece of cheesecloth secured around a clear canning jar so it dips inside the neck.
 You will also need another small glass bowl and a small dark bottle which will hold the essential oil.
 Have a spoon and dropper ready as well.

 Step 8.
 Harvest Essential Oils

 Remove the jar from the freezer.
 Skim the gunky plant material off the vodka and place it on top of the cheesecloth laid inside the bowl.
 Pour the vodka into the other glass jar with the loose cheesecloth.
-Move quickly to pick out any frozen bits and using a dropper, place them inside the small dark bottle.
+Move to pick out any frozen bits using a dropper and place them inside the small dark bottle.
 The frozen bits are the essential oils.
-Don’t be surprised if you only harvest a little bit.

-You can follow the step-by-step guide on how to make essential oils in this video:
+Want to see this step-by-step guide on how to make essential oils in action?
+Watch this video by WaysAndHow:

 Now you’ve got a pretty good idea about how to make essential oils on your own.
-With time, you will be able to master your way into making essential oils effectively.
+With time, you will be able to master your way into making essential oils.
 Who knows how you will be able to make more out of this new and amazing homesteading skill!

 Did you find these ideas and tips on how to make essential oils helpful?
 Tell us all about it in the comments section below.

-This post was originally published in January 2016 and has been updated for quality and relevancy.
+Editor’s Note – This post was originally published on January 3, 2016 and has been updated for quality and relevancy.